johntruman/welding_controller/README.md

 How to use
 1. Rotate knob either clockwise or counter clockwise to set speed and direction of travel.
-2. Press knob down to start motor.
+2. Press knob to start motor.
 3. Adjust speed or direction by rotating the knob.
 4. Press knob to stop.